WLKK: WNSA

-"Western NY Sports Authority" – sports radio.
-October 2000 to May 2004.
+In October 2000, Adelphia flipped the station to sports radio as WNSA.
 This station was a relatively rare monaural FM station, unlike its stereophonic counterparts; this was in part to increase the station's coverage area.
+Its initial slogan was "The Sports Authority" (from which it drew its call sign) until the sporting goods retailer of the same name levied a lawsuit against Adelphia in 2001; the station modified the slogan to "Sports Paradise".

 Between October 2000 and April 2004, Empire Sports Network, under VP/GM Bob Koshinski, operated the radio station, aimed at fans from Western New York into the Finger Lakes.
 The purpose of WNSA's existence was to challenge WGR, Buffalo's often antagonistic sports talk station.
 Howard Simon was recruited to host morning drive, longtime Buffalo sports talker Art Wander hosted during lunch, and radio newcomer Mike Schopp launched "Sports Talk for Smart People" during the afternoon drive.
 Later additions would include Jim Brinson, Doug Young (who defected from WGR and is widely credited as the person who landed the interviews and guests that made WNSA so popular), and Zig Fracassi, who had been a nationally syndicated host until the dissolution of the Sports Fan Radio Network.
 Jim Kelley, Mike Robitaille and Schopp (later replaced by Simon) hosted a two-hour show known as The Sharpshooters prior to Buffalo Sabres games.
 The station affiliated with Sporting News Radio and was among the first to carry the Sports USA Radio Network's NFL coverage.
 WNSA carried many of the same sporting events as Empire, including Sabres and Destroyers games, and WNSA consistently outperformed WGR in the ratings for most of its run.

 WNSA also held several unique promotions such as the Western New York Sports Symposium, which was a yearly, two-day event held at an event center which included participation by the Buffalo Bills, Buffalo Sabres, Buffalo Bisons and most of the Buffalo area colleges.
 The symposium featured two days of sports talk from the event location and numerous round table discussions with dozens of notable Buffalo sports team players, coaches, alumni, announcers, and newspaper columnists.